DetailMaster: Can Your Text-to-Image Model Handle Long Prompts?

 \section{Further Analysis and Insights}

-\textbf{Benchmark Validity and Robustness.} We confirm the high fidelity of {\ours} through expert human evaluation, which shows near-perfect alignment between our prompts and annotations (Appendix \ref{appendix_sec_detailed_human_evaluation_results}, \ref{appendix_sec_Details_on_the_Validation Process_for_High-Quality_Prompts}).
-This strictly resolves the information deficit in original captions, where constraints like character locations are missing in 93.26\% of cases (Appendix \ref{appendix_sec_detailed_human_evaluation_results}).
-The robustness of our LLM-based evaluation is established by consistent model rankings and conclusions across a different evaluator and random seeds (Appendix \ref{appendix-sec-single-mllm-for-eval}, \ref{appendix_sec_randomness_llm}), ensuring that our findings are reproducible and not an artifact of the evaluator choice.
+\textbf{Benchmark validity and robustness.} We validate the high fidelity of {\ours} through human evaluation, which shows near-perfect alignment between our prompts and annotations (Appendix \ref{appendix_sec_detailed_human_evaluation_results}, \ref{appendix_sec_Details_on_the_Validation Process_for_High-Quality_Prompts}).
+This strictly resolves the information deficit in original captions, where constraints like character locations are missing in 93.26\% of cases (Appendix \ref{appendix-sec-Quantitative_Analysis_on_Attribute_Loss_in_Original_Captions}).
+Furthermore, the robustness of our LLM-based evaluation is validated by consistent model rankings and conclusions across a different evaluator and random seeds (Appendix \ref{appendix-sec-single-mllm-for-eval}, \ref{appendix_sec_randomness_llm}), ensuring that our findings are reproducible and not an artifact of the evaluator choice.

-\textbf{A Hierarchy of Compositional Failure.} Our fine-grained metrics reveal a clear difficulty hierarchy for T2I models.
+\textbf{A hierarchy of compositional failure.} Our fine-grained metrics reveal a clear difficulty hierarchy for T2I models.
 Precise spatial reasoning (\textit{Character Locations}) is the most challenging task, which due to conflicts with strong real-world priors, followed by rendering complex \textit{Person Attributes}.
-In contrast, general \textit{Scene Attributes} like lighting and style are rendered with much higher fidelity.
+In contrast, general \textit{Scene Attributes} such as lighting conditions and style elements are rendered with much higher fidelity.
 In Appendix \ref{appendix_sec_metric_difficulty}, our analysis reveals why this hierarchy exists. ``Character Locations'' is the most failure-prone because prompts often contradict pre-existing models' real-world priors.
 Models exhibit a stubborn tendency to generate objects in the center or in their canonical real-world placements.
 For ``Person Attributes'', failures primarily stem from complex clothing descriptions and intricate physical interactions, which easily trigger attribute leakage between the person and the interacted object.

-\textbf{Attribute Binding Fails Under High Detail Loads.} The negative correlation between prompt length and accuracy (Figure \ref{fig:num_of_token_tab}) is not merely due to character omission.
+\textbf{Attribute binding fails under high detail loads.} The negative correlation between prompt length and accuracy (see Figure \ref{fig:num_of_token_tab}) is not merely due to character omission.
 Our analysis shows that even for the present characters, attribute accuracy degrades as prompts grow longer (Appendix \ref{appendix_sec_length_misalignment_relationship}).

 \textbf{Further evaluations and analysis.} We evaluate models using powerful LLM/MLLM encoders and unified models, analyzing the impact of their improvement strategies across various dimensions, exploring promising directions for advancing T2I generation (Appendix \ref{appendix_sec_A_Superior_VLM_Encoder_Yields_Enhancements_in_Generative_Output}, \ref{appendix-sec-unified-model}).
 Additionally, we extend our assessment to the recently released Nano Banana 2, providing insights into the evolving capabilities of frontier proprietary models and showing that mitigating strong visual priors and attribute leakage in long-prompt-driven T2I generation remains an challenge (Appendix \ref{appendix_sec_more_advanced_proprietary_model}).